bettar/miele-lxiv-easy/README.md

 	![step3](img/step3.png)

 	Run the shell script.
 This step will run for about one hour.
-To capture possible errors and warning, save the output to a log file:
+To capture possible errors and warnings, save the output to a log file:

 		$ script log/$(date +%Y%m%d_%H%M).txt
 		$ ./build.sh ; exit